mtthdz/PR-template/README.md

 - [ ]  I have added necessary code and Clickup documentation
 - [ ]  Build was run locally and any changes were pushed
 - [ ]  The feature or bugfix works in my multi-dev environment
+- [ ]  Checked all output for security and escaping
 - [ ]  Project code is in PR title for ClickUp
 - [ ]  Gordan Ramsey wouldn't make an idiot sandwich out of me